-I mean, I love following Jen Atkin, obviously.
+CT: I mean, I love following Jen Atkin.
 She's one of my best friends and is just full of content.
 All the time.
 You gotta like set 40 minutes aside to watch her stories.
 But it's always worth it.
 She's so funny and so good at it.
 She's like a producer.
 I always tell her, "You've gotta work at SNL or something."
 We work together all the time and brands are always asking, "What should we do for social?"
 And Jen never wants to do the regular boring thing.
 She thinks of funny ideas so quickly.
 I've never actually seen someone so off-the-cuff funny as Jen Atkin.
 Like, we are very, very good friends, and even still, when I score Jen Atkin on something, I'm like, that's pretty cool.
 I'm like, "Thanks for making time for me, Jennifer, godmother of my children."

-I would like to age gracefully?
+CT: I want to age gracefully.

-Or, beauty business goals, I mean (hehe).
+Byrdie: Or, beauty business goals, I mean (hehe).

-Oh.
-Well, oh God, I don't know.
+CT: Oh.
+Well, oh, God, I don't know.
 Because just working with Becca and partnering with Becca has been so intriguing because the idea from the start was for it to be so very me.
-It was never a thing where I was gonna push things that I didn't genuinely love.
+It was never a thing where I was going to push things that I didn't genuinely love.
 And I love working with them because of that.
 They do colors that are natural to me and take in every single detail that I think about every product.
 They want it to be authentic and cool, and I don't know if any other brands would do that.
 I swear to you I'm just happy to be here right now because I never thought I'd get involved in beauty.
 I always thought I'd have a cookbook, but I never thought those worlds could collide and that I'd have a collection that would showcase the cookbook, like these Lip Icings.
 It's so cool and fun, and I'm not sure I'd want to do anything without them.

-That's literally also so cute.
+Byrdie: That's literally also so cute.

-I'm just not gonna go out and pretend I know what I'm doing more than I do.
+CT: I'm just not gonna go out and pretend I know what I'm doing more than I do.
 I'm a very simple person when it comes to makeup, and Becca embraces that and appreciates it.

-Maybe one day La Mer will ask you to do something with them.
+Byrdie: Maybe one day La Mer will ask you to do something with them.

-Oh my God, that can be a beauty goal!
+CT: Oh my God, that can be a beauty goal!
 I could bring a realistic, everyday drugstore La Mer to the market.

-Honestly!
+CT: Honestly!
 Le First Day of the Month.

 Shop more of Chrissy's favorite products below.